Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bengals stats and trends

-- In Cincinnati's 15 games this year, it has eight wins against the spread.

-- This year, the Bengals won ATS in their only game as an underdog of 5 points or more.
+- The Bengals have been underdogs by 4.5 points or more once this season and covered the spread.

-- Cincinnati's games this season have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Cincinnati's games this season have hit the over on seven of 15 set point totals (46.7%).

-- In games that Cincinnati totals more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- In games that Cincinnati piles up more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- This year the Bengals have 21 turnovers, seven fewer than the Chiefs have takeaways (28).

 Home and road insights

-- On the road, Kansas City is 4-2 overall and 4-2 against the spread.
+- Kansas City is 4-2 against the spread, and 4-2 overall, on the road.

-- The Chiefs have two wins ATS (2-1) as 5-point favorites or more on the road.
+- The Chiefs have two wins ATS (2-1) on the road as 4.5-point favorites or more.

-- This season, in four of six road games Kansas City has gone over the total.
+- In six away games this season, Kansas City has gone over the total four times.

 Powered by Data Skrive.